-About the US Naval Sea Cadet Corps
+About United States Naval Sea Cadet Corps

 How We Build Leaders of Character

 The U.S. Naval Sea Cadet Corps equips young people with skills, knowledge, and confidence through an amazing variety of training opportunities.
 Sea Cadets work as teams in a disciplined environment, and adhere to our core values of Honor, Respect, Commitment, and Service.

 Sea Cadets instills values of discipline, accountability, and teamwork in a safe environment.
 We give cadets a chance to step outside of their comfort zones with dynamic challenges.
 We help our cadets thrive with humility and confidence.

 - Cadets attend local Unit Drills.
 Fort Lauderdale Division meets every Saturday morning during the school year.